Henry Box School: The Arts

 The school puts on drama and musical productions throughout the year; for example, Jesus Christ Superstar in April 2013 and Annie in April 2011.

 The school's new music block, including a recording studio and sound-proof practice and teaching rooms, was opened on 26 November 2010 by David Cameron, Prime Minister.
 To celebrate the opening of the music block, students recorded a cover of Take That's Greatest Day which was then uploaded onto YouTube.
-The members or 100 Bullets Back also met at this school.
+The members of 100 Bullets Back also met at this school.

 Sixth form

-The Henry Box School has a large and successful sixth form, from which the majority of students go on to higher education including the most competitive universities such as Oxford and Cambridge.
+The Henry Box School has a sixth form, from which students go on to higher education including Oxford and Cambridge.
 The sixth form is part of the Witney Consortium, which allows students to study some subjects at Wood Green School or Abingdon and Witney College.

 Admission to the sixth form is conditional on gaining an average of 42 GCSE points overall, including a C grade in English Language and B in the subjects to be studied at A Level.

 Wider opportunities and activities in the sixth form include the Sixth Form Council, Prefects, Young Enterprise Scheme, Community Service and Leavers' Prom.
 The Sixth Form Variety Show is an annual event which is produced and performed entirely by students.

 The Sixth Form Block includes a general common room, two quiet study rooms for private study, a kitchen and a fully networked computer room for exclusive sixth-form use.
 A silent study area in the school library is also reserved for sixth-form students only.